TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Manually.rst

 .. note::

-   For Mysql versions lower than 8.0 or MariaDB use the collation utf8mb4_general_ci.
+   For MySQL versions lower than 8.0 or MariaDB use the collation utf8mb4_general_ci.

 Create FIRST_INSTALL
 ====================